 Growth is not linear, nor is it static.
 Continually evaluate how skilling programs are working, including developing measurable benchmarks and metrics to check progress.
 Regularly keep an eye on the horizon of which skills and positions to anticipate and prepare for.

-Digital Tools to support new skills
+Digital Tools to support reskilling and upskilling

 One of the main goals and benefits of upskilling and reskilling is making the work experience better for employees, through reducing time spent being unprepared or unproductive.
 Technology is a large driver of the skills gap, and also a key avenue to reduce this gap.